MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/migrate-to-enhanced-data-model.md

 ## Known issues

-1. Editing of company logo and header from the design studio is not supported on new data model.
+1. Editing of company logo and header from the design studio isn't supported on new data model.

-1. Dataverse dependency addition to solution is not available.
+1. Dataverse dependency addition to solution isn't available.

-1. Enable traffic analysis is not available for websites using the enhanced data model.
+1. Enable traffic analysis isn't available for websites using the enhanced data model.

-1. You cannot configure canvas and model driven Power Apps on the Power Pages solution explorer.
+1. You can't configure canvas and model driven Power Apps on the Power Pages solution explorer.

 1. The preview capabilities of the design studio may have some missing styling and images.